 It doesn’t matter if you are trying to fill a minimum-wage job or selecting a new leader for your company, hold out for the absolute perfect person.
 Having the right people in the right positions allows you to do your best work.
 So take plenty of time, set your standards high, and keep crazy out of the building.

-At Dave's company, each prospective team member goes through at least four interviews, including one with his/her spouse.
+At Dave’s company, each prospective team member goes through multiple interviews, including one with his/her spouse.
 They are also required to send us a personal budget and take a personality test to make sure their style fits with the job.

 5. Cast Your Vision